AdilShamim8/AdilShamim8.github.io/README.md

 ## Project Structure

-index.html: The complete, self-contained application.
+- index.html: The complete, self-contained application.
 Contains HTML structure, CSS styles (via Tailwind), and the React application logic in a single file.

-App.jsx: The source React component (if moving to a Create React App or Vite environment).
+- App.jsx: The source React component (if moving to a Create React App or Vite environment).

 ## Author

 Adil Shamim

-Website: adilshamim.me
+- Website: adilshamim.me

-LinkedIn: @adilshamim8
+- LinkedIn: @adilshamim8

-GitHub: @AdilShamim8
+- GitHub: @AdilShamim8

-Built with ❤️ using React and Tailwind CSS.
+Built using React and Tailwind CSS.

+## License
+This open-source project is available under the [MIT License](License).